raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_1.md

 ## Introduction

-The European Astro Pi Challenge is run in collaboration with the European Space Agency.
-It offers young people the amazing opportunity to conduct scientific investigations in space by writing computer programs that run on Raspberry Pi computers - the Astro Pis - aboard the International Space Station.
+The European Astro Pi Challenge is an ESA Education project run in collaboration with the Raspberry Pi Foundation.
+Astro Pi Mission Space Lab offers young people the amazing opportunity to conduct scientific investigations in space by writing computer programs that run on Raspberry Pi computers — the Astro Pis — aboard the International Space Station.

-This guide covers both Mission Space Lab themes: Life on Earth and Life in Space.
+This guide covers Phase 2 for both Mission Space Lab themes: _Life on Earth_ and _Life in space_.

 ### What you will make

-This guide covers Phase 2 of the competition and contains information on assembling your kit, coding your experiment, and testing your program.
-This guide also includes essential details of what is and isn’t possible with the Astro Pi hardware and software.
+This guide includes information on assembling your kit, writing the code for your experiment, and testing your program.
+It also includes essential details about what is and isn’t possible with the Astro Pi hardware and software.

-We want your experiment to run reliably on the ISS  and so this year we have published this guide to help you get started quickly and have the best chance of running without problems.
+We want your experiment to run reliably on the ISS, and this guide will help you get started quickly and give you the best chance of running your program without problems.

-We don’t insist that you follow every rule, but if you’re think you need to do things differently, please get in touch before submitting your entry.
-Code which does not follow these guidelines will score less highly during the judging process than a program that does, and may not progress to the next phase if it cannot be run easily as on the ISS without modification.
+We don’t insist that you follow every rule, but if you think you need to do things differently, please get in touch **before** submitting your entry.
+A program that does not follow this guide will score less highly during the judging process than a program that does, and it may not progress to the next phase if it cannot be run easily on the ISS without modification.

-If you’ve entered the Astro Pi competition before, please make sure you read and follow this guide, as many things have changed from previous years.
+If you’ve entered the Astro Pi competition before, please make sure you read and follow this guide, as many things have changed from previous years!

 --- collapse ---
 ---
 title: What you will learn
 ---

-You'll learn how to attach the hardware that you need to the Raspberry Pi (SenseHat and Camera), and write the Python code to turn your Mission Space Lab Phase 1 idea into a working experiment that can be run on the ISS Astro Pis.
+You'll learn how to connect the hardware that you'll need to the Raspberry Pi (Sense HAT and Camera Module), and how to turn your Mission Space Lab Phase 1 idea into a working experiment by writing a Python program that can run on the ISS Astro Pis.

 --- /collapse ---